-• IFRS 16, Leases, which is effective for annual reporting periods beginning on or after January 1, 2019, eliminates the current dual accounting model for lessees, which distinguishes between onbalance sheet finance leases and off-balance sheet operating leases.
+- (f) New standards, and interpretations of and amendments to existing standards that are not yet effective (cont'd): - IFRS 16, Leases, which is effective for annual reporting periods beginning on or after January 1, 2019, eliminates the current dual accounting model for lessees, which distinguishes between onbalance sheet finance leases and off-balance sheet operating leases.
 Instead, there is a single, onbalance sheet accounting model that is similar to current finance lease accounting.
 Companies will be required to bring all major leases on-balance sheet, recognising new assets and liabilities.
 The on-balance sheet liability will attract interest; the total lease expense will be higher in the early years of a lease even if a lease has fixed regular cash rentals.
-Optional lessee exemption will apply to short-term leases and for low-value items with a value of US\$5,000 or less.
+Optional lessee exemption will apply to shortterm leases and for low-value items with a value of US\$5,000 or less.